 These types of changes should be categorized distinctly from those requests for which there is a clear regularly-conducted process that adheres to the typical processing path and may be removed from the SLE pool.

+The sum of the measurements produced from the various measured sub-processes as they pertain to IANA processing must represent 100% of the time under IANA’s control during processing, in order to ensure accurate assessment of the IANA performance.

-The applicable processing phases against which metrics for change requests should be reported and assessed can be mapped these categories as follows:
+The applicable processing phases against which metrics for change requests should be reported and assessed can be mapped to the SLEs, these categories as follows (Table 1)

+Non-discriminatory practice – IANA will respond to requests on a first-come, first-served basis.
+In cases of emergency changes (assume to be concluded within four (4) of an emergency situation being triggered), IANA, should give priority over other change request.
+In such circumstance, the situation will be documented.

+SLE Mapping Matrix

+(Table 1)